 What equipment do I need to start recording?

-Do you want to start recording your songs, but don't know what equipment to get first?
+Do you want to start recording your songs?
+Learn how to do it easily right here.

 What equipment do I need to record a song?